Red-Sky-Foods/playwright-repl/README.md

 # playwright-repl
-When writing end-to-end tests with Playwright it is a time-consuming task, to find the right selector for the element you want to interact with.
-This is where `playwright-repl` comes in, it's a REPL that allows you to interact with a browser and find the right selector for the element you want to interact with.
+## REPL-driven E2E test development

-Ideally this accelerates the process of writing end-to-end tests, by providing you with the right selectors and methods to interact with the elements on the page.
+When writing end-to-end tests with Playwright, finding the right selector for the element you want to interact with can be time-consuming.
+This is where playwright-repl comes in.
+It’s a REPL that allows you to interact with a browser and identify the appropriate selectors for your target elements.
+Ideally, this accelerates the process of writing end-to-end tests by providing the correct selectors and methods to interact with the elements on the page.

 ## Get started
 ### Installation